Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Assets/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 # Installing Alembic for Unity

 Because Alembic for Unity is in preview, to install the package, you will need to edit your [project manifest](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html#PackManManifestsProject).
-Add a reference to the `com.unity.alembic` package.
+Add a reference to the `com.unity.formats.alembic` package.
 For example:

 ```
 {
     "dependencies": {
-        "com.unity.alembic": "0.1.0-preview"
+        "com.unity.formats.alembic": "0.1.0-preview"
     }
 }
 ```